Sacramento Sojourn: A Capital Week in the Farm-to-Fork City

 Where to Stay Tonight

-Downtown Sacramento (Same hotel as Day 1)
+Downtown Sacramento (Same as previous night)

 Where to Stay Tonight

-Downtown Sacramento (Same hotel as previous nights)
+Downtown Sacramento (Same as previous nights)

 Where to Stay Tonight

-Downtown Sacramento (Same hotel as previous nights)
+Downtown Sacramento (Same as previous nights)

 Where to Stay Tonight

-Downtown Sacramento (Same hotel as previous nights)
+Downtown Sacramento (Same as previous nights)

 Where to Stay Tonight

-Downtown Sacramento (Same hotel as previous nights)
+Downtown Sacramento (Same as previous nights)

 Where to Stay Tonight